Refugee and Asylum Seeker Health & Wellbeing

 CONSUMER INPUT - (Principle that will guide future directions & actions) - (LEAD AGENCY: Diversitat)

 Develop a framework of co-design and consumer input.
-This will assist partner agencies to embed this principle as part of each actions undertaken in this project (...
+This will assist partner agencies to embed this principle as part of each action undertaken in this project (where...

 These guidelines are for all services delivered through the Community Health Program to meet the needs of people from refugee and asylum seeker backgrounds.; These guidelines complement the overarching Community Health Integrated Program (CHIP) guidelines which aim to improve consistency across...